Now is probably not the best time to be setting off on a globetrotting bike trip.

 I’ll guide you through this topic by combining advice from my 14 years of bicycle travel experience with a list of currently recommended camping mattresses for cycle touring and bikepacking.

-What I won’t do is bore you with spreadsheets and tables comparing R‑values, cm² of floor space covered, decibels of noise emitted when you turn over in the night, etc. My advice is based on real reports and recommendations from real riders in the real world, not scientists in laboratories.
+What I won’t do is bore you with spreadsheets and tables comparing R‑values, cm² of floor space covered, decibels of noise emitted when you turn over in the night, etc. The advice here is based on real reports and recommendations from real riders in the real world, not scientists in laboratories.

 I also won’t be recommending anything new and unproven.
 Only tried-and-tested camping mattresses will be making it onto this list, because on a cycle tour or bike trip, reliability matters.